 RIO TINTO and GONDWANA CHOIRS

-In July 2015, Gondwana Choirs was pleased to enter into a new three year partnership with Rio Tinto.
-Rio Tinto has been the Principal Partner of the Gondwana Indigenous Children’s Choir (GICC) since 2012, and in this time, this partnership has enabled the program to grow and thrive, providing extraordinary opportunities for young Indigenous people from throughout Australia.
+Gondwana Choirs’ relationship with Rio Tinto celebrates extraordinary success as it enters its sixth year.
+Throughout this time, Rio Tinto has been the Principal Partner of the Gondwana Indigenous Children’s Choir and its ongoing support has enabled the program to grow and thrive, providing extraordinary opportunities for young Indigenous people throughout Australia.

 GICC performing at the Red Earth Arts Festival 2015, Roebourne WA

 GICC performing with Gurrumul at the 2015 Business Council of Australia Annual Dinner